 The glue code with version 1.1.0.0 is available

-The foreseen full test review covers a complete check of all the changes in the glue code compared to version 1.0.0.0

 The changes in the glue code compared to version 1.0.0.0 only uses Selenium methods to control the test automation (directly or indirectly by calling another StepDef method)

 Selenium actions which a human tester would not perform in the same way, were not found in the glue code.
 For example the function webDriver().navigate().refresh(); should only be found for steps to control or establish the prerequisites or when a tester would also be asked to refresh a page, e.g. after saving.